 Instapage offers more customization options than Leadpages, making it a better choice if you prefer to have more control over your landing page’s look and feel.
 Although it’s slightly slower than Leadpages due to the extra features, both tools run very smoothly.

-Leadpages is priced from $25 per month, making it one of the cheapest landing page tools on the market.
-However, the Standard version of Leadpages is light on features, with A/B testing and other important conversion optimization tools missing.
+Leadpages Standard Package is priced from $25 per month, making it one of the cheapest landing page tools on the market.
+The Standard package includes mobile responsive templates, landing pages, pop-ups, alert bars, and it supports unlimited traffic and leads.
+However, the Standard version of Leadpages is limited to 1 website and has limited features, with A/B testing and other important conversion optimization tools missing.
+This version also does not support online sales and payments.

 At $29 per month, Instapage is ever so slightly more expensive than Leadpages.
 The $29 per month plan allows for an unlimited number of landing pages, visitors and domains.
 There is no limit on the amount of traffic you can send to Instapage, making it great for PPC campaigns.